rudelm/rudelm.github.io/content/post/2020/09/26/setup-wireguard-vpn-on-raspbian/setup-wireguard-vpn-on-raspbian.md

 sudo wg-quick down &lt;ProfileName>
 ```

-The question is now, how can I configure WireGuard Client to just know the route through the VPN to resources in the host network or vice versa how I can configure the WireGuard Host to provide other machines in the network a route to the connected client&#8230;
+The question is now, how can I configure WireGuard Client to just know the route through the VPN to resources in the host network or vice versa how I can configure the WireGuard Host to provide other machines in the network a route to the connected client...